DA0-DA0/dao-contracts/README.md

 ## Deploying in a development environment

-First, run the front end, which will pass the chain info to Keplr.
-From there, get a wasm address for one of your private keys.

-Then, deploy the contract to a local chain with:
+Deploy the contract to a local chain with:

 ``` sh
 bash scripts/deploy_local.sh wasm1aq69sg9sdrqgflvrdnnjvaxmeu6azx2hyugk84